top of page

 Brick Wall_edited_edited.jpg

-Liturgical Colour: Rose â€‹
+Liturgical Colour: White

 Opening Prayer

-O God, who through your Word
+O God, who on this day, through your Only Begotten Son,

 Through our Lord Jesus Christ, your Son,